What is the purpose of MAVEN?

 How long will the MAVEN mission last?

-The primary science mission for MAVEN is designed to be one Earth-year.
+The primary science mission for MAVEN is designed to be one Earth-year (through October 2015).
 MAVEN carries enough fuel to extend its science mission for an additional 29 months and then another six years in a higher orbit, chosen to conserve fuel.
+In June 2015, the MAVEN mission was extended through September of 2016.
+This will bring the MAVEN mission cycle in synch with the wider planetary mission review process, planned in 2016, that will determine future mission extensions.

 Will MAVEN ever crash into Mars?

-MAVEN is scheduled for Mars Orbit Insertion on September 21, 2014, and is expected to operate in some capacity for up to a decade.
+MAVEN entered orbit around Mars on September 21, 2014, and is expected to operate in some capacity for up to a decade.
 Once all fuel for the mission is exhausted, the orbit of the spacecraft will experience a natural decay and MAVEN will enter the Martian atmosphere one final time.
 Despite the relatively thin composition of Mars’ atmosphere (it’s less than 1% as dense as Earth’s), MAVEN will largely burn up upon entry, but some of the material that comprises the spacecraft and its components is expected to survive this process and impact the surface of Mars.

 What measures were taken to keep Mars safe from contamination after impact?